 So… I’m not even going to get into those.
 I personally wouldn’t buy my kid one.
 Also, all of these bikes are gas powered.
-There are some good electric dirt bikes (full list) out there like the Razor MX350, and others, but again – we’ll just look at the gas-powered options here.
+There are some great electric dirt bikes (full list here) out there for the younger ones like the Razor MX350, and others, but again – we’ll just look at the gas-powered options here.

 In addition to getting a reliable, easy-to-ride bike, you’ll also want one geared towards beginners.
 This means that any starter bike you get must be light enough for a child (or teenager) to handle and powerful enough so that it’s not too hard to get up and down a hill or whatever.